neo4jrb/activegraph/docs/Setup.rst

   config.neo4j.session.type = :embedded
   config.neo4j.session.path = '/path/to/graph.db'

+  # Or, for the beta version of the bolt driver.
+Make sure to add `gem neo4j-ruby-driver` to your Gemfile

+  config.neo4j.session.type = :embedded
+  config.neo4j.session.options = { adaptor_class: Neo4j::Core::CypherSession::Adaptors::Driver }

 Neo4j requires authentication by default but if you install using the built-in :doc:`rake tasks </RakeTasks>`) authentication is disabled.
 If you are using authentication you can configure it like this:

 .. code-block:: ruby